-Although chronic pain occurs in different parts of the body and can be caused by many different things, all types of chronic pain cause the same kind of problems which can often be relieved with similar therapies.
+Although chronic pain occurs in different parts of the body and can be caused by many different things, all types of chronic pain; fibromyalgia, irritable bowel syndrome (IBS) back pain, facial pain, tmj, arthritis, headache and others, cause similar side effects which can be managed or relieved with similar therapies.

-An important part of chronic pain management is learning to use the power of your mind.
-Your mind is a powerful allie and you can enlist it to help control your pain and greatly relieve your suffering.
+The pain management therapies you will learn here work for all types of chronic pain, no matter what the cause.
+Pain does not have to mean endless suffering.
+An important part of pain treatment is learning to use the power of your mind.
+The mind is a powerful ally and you can enlist it to control your pain and greatly relieve your suffering.

-This is not in any way to suggest that pain is all in your mind.
-In fact if you understand how pain happens you will see why these mind body pain management tools work.
-After all everything we see, do, feel or think is controlled by the brain.
+This is not in any way to suggest that pain is all in our heads.
+In fact if you understand how pain happens you will see why these mind body pain management tools do work.
+This is explained here How Pain Happens.